Boyan Petrov: Achievements

 On 20 May 2014 he became the first Bulgarian to climb the third highest peak on Earth Kangchenjunga (8586m), as well as the first diabetic to ascend to such an altitude and without oxygen.
 On 23 July he climbed Broad Peak (8047m).
 On 31 July 2014 he became the first Bulgarian to climb the second highest peak on the planet K2 (8611m), which also made him the 35th person to climb three eight-thousanders in less than 100 days.
-His double climb – on Broad Peak and K2 – in 8 days, is also a world record.
+His double climb – on Broad Peak and K2 – in 8 days, was also a world record.
 For these remarkable successes the Bulgarian climber was greeted with a video message by mountaineering legend Reinhold Messner.
 His documentary film about his climbs "3x8000" was broadcast on Bulgarian National Television in December 2014.
 He reached the summit of Mt.
 Dhaulagiri (8167m) on 29 September 2017 at 01:00 pm without the help of supplementary oxygen.

 Boyan Petrov was a cancer survivor and a diabetic.
 In 2008 he fell while climbing in the Alps and broke his leg.
 During the descent of Gasherbrum II in 2009 he fell in a glacial crevasse and was saved by a group of Spanish climbers.
 In 2013 Petrov suffered another leg fracture due to a car accident.
 Despite his injuries, in the following year he achieved a hat-trick by successfully climbing Kangchenjunga, Broad Peak, and K2 with internal fixators in this leg.
 After the descent of K2, he suffered a serious hypoglycemic crisis while in base camp, lost consciousness and was able to recover with the help of Polish climbers.